 A native of Northbrook, Illinois, Susan attended the University of Iowa, where she conducted research for a 10-year National Institute of Health agricultural health and cancer study through the College of Public Health, Department of Epidemiology.
 She majored in the highly marketable majors of English and History, concentrating on 19th and 20th century American literature and the French Revolution, and she minored in Women’s Studies.
 Susan also completed graduate coursework in Sociology, focusing on women’s and family issues.

-Susan is a regular panelist on WKAR's "Off the Record."
+Susan is a regular panelist on WKAR's "Off the Record" and has appeared on Fox News and MSNBC's "Hardball."
 She also speaks at events for groups and schools, including:

 - Michigan Movers Association